 A year later I retired from the Air Force after twenty years on active duty.
 I was surprised to see retired General Remington at the ceremony.
 I had only met him for that one meeting on my first day at Ramstein.

-"Congratulations, Eddie," he said.
+"Congratulations, James," he said.
 "I've read everything I could about you, the crash, and your career since then.
 It sounds like you are one of the few who fully grasped the secrets of leadership in today's Air Force.
 So tell me, what have you learned?"

 "I'm not sure my lessons were the same as yours, sir," I said.
 "But it has all been a learning experience.
 I learned that every style of leadership has its place, but sometimes a particular style is wrong for a particular situation.
 And sometimes you don't learn that until after the fact.

 "Did that happen to you?" he asked.

 "It did," I said.
 "In most of my flying squadrons the commanders were so busy jumping through hoops to satisfy the commanders above them that those of us below ended up getting squashed.
 I vowed to never be like that."